b06611033/Online_Textbook/README.md

 #### Commands

 There is an optional enironment variable call `MYMA_PRODUCTS_HOST_PATH` that points to the build of the book on the host system.
-Refer the compose file for usage.
+Refer to the compose file for usage.

 ```sh